Titanium vs Stainless Steel: An In-Depth Comparison

 Choosing the Right Material for Your Budget

-When budget is a consideration, stainless steel often emerges as the more cost-effective choice.
+When budget is a consideration, stainless steel is often the most cost-effective.
 However, for applications requiring the unique properties of titanium, the investment can be well worth it.

 Advantages and Disadvantages